biocas/frontend-nanodegree-mobile-portfolio/README.md

 Storing DOM queries and calculations on it outiside the loop Moving variables outside the loop

+Variables are moved outside of for loops to improve efficiency, especially the ones that include DOM queries; Reduction of the number of background pizzas

 ### Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")
 * [Analyzing the Critical Rendering Path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/analyzing-crp.html "analyzing crp")